karlyndiary/Smartphone-Price-Analytics/README.md

 ## Data Description
 - pid: Primary Key of the phone
 - title: Name of the phone listing
+- brand: Brand name
+- stock: Availability of the phone
+- mrp: Original price of the phone
 - price: Current price of the phone
-- original_price: Original price of the phone
-- discount: Discount percentage
-- star: Number of stars the product has received
+- image: image url of the product
-- brand: Brand name
 - model: Model name of the phone
-- front_camera: Camera quality
-- rear_camera: Camera quality
 - screen_size_inch: Size of the phone screen
 - display: Full HD+, HD or other types
 - ram: Amount of RAM in the phone